-Among them are Avrett Free Ginsberg at 71 5th Avenue, the Society of Publication Designers at 27 Union Square West, art studio Warshaw Blumenthal at 215 Park Avenue South, Soho Press and 21st Century Artists at 853 Broadway, Facebook and Believe Media at 225 Park Avenue South and Young and Rubicam and London-based WPP at 230 Park Avenue South.
+Its list of media and publishing tenants is diverse.
+There’s Avrett Free Ginsberg at 71 5th Avenue, the Society of Publication Designers at 27 Union Square West, and art studio Warshaw Blumenthal at 215 Park Avenue South, to name a few.
+Moreover, Soho Press and 21st Century Artists at 853 Broadway add to the creative flair.

 World Trade Center